jennihultman/MMB-117/QC and trimming.md

 Check that the paths are correct.
 Cutadapt [manual.](http://cutadapt.readthedocs.io)

-# Run Cutadapt to all of your files (see below option for batch job)
+When looking at the cutadapt manual, which flags (=“-letter”) are for

+Length trimming
+3’ adapter
+Paired end 3’adapter
+Quality score
+Output name
+Paired end output

-adapter sequences are in this case the four reverse and four forward primers.
+Adapter sequences are in this case the four reverse and four forward primers.
 Make two fasta files with Nano

 forward.fasta